aogriffiths/do/content/blog/2023_04_rowing_assistant/01_introdution.md

 Part 1 - Home Assistant on a Rock PI

 Home assistant supports Raspberry PI as standard so why use anything else?

- just your home that can help with
+Raspberry PI is a great choiuce, but you may find a Rock PI option that is easier to get holder of, cheaper or more powerful.